autogrow/debweb/README.md

 }
 ```

+### Uploading packages

-Upload packages from a script:
+You can upload a package from a script:

    $ curl -i -F debfile=@mycooldeb.deb http://localhost:3000/api/v1/debfiles/upload/YOUR_TOKEN_HERE

+Currently it will only return two status codes; 200 for all good, or 400 for invalid file or file exists.
+There is a log located at `log/uploads.log` for troubleshooting.

 ## Todo